-Changing current citizenship policies and practices could have numerous implications, including operational and cost challenges.
-111 The federal government has explored policy options in the past.
+Changing current citizenship policies and practices could have numerous implications, including operational and cost challenges, as well as impacts on categories of temporary residents other than those on visitor visas.
+129 The federal government has explored policy options in the past.
 For instance, when the Honourable Jason Kenney was Minister of Citizenship, Immigration and Multiculturalism, a citizenship reform proposal was prepared and "indicated that although birth tourism was deemed a priority, the federal government could not do much about it by itself, given provincial responsibility for birth registration."
-112 Others have also noted that the available numbers do not suggest a trend in need of government action - especially action in the form of birthright citizenship refusal.
+130 On the possibility of eliminating birthright citizenship, some observers have asserted that this "would impose additional public expenses and complicate the process for verifying citizenship and risks having two-tiered citizenship."
+131 IRCC estimated that removing birthright citizenship would affect approximately 6,000 births to temporary residents outside Quebec each year.
+132 the available numbers do not suggest a trend in need of government action - especially action in the form of birthright citizenship refusal.
 Ministers of both parties reached the conclusion that no measures were necessary: in 2012, it was the Conservative minister of citizenship and immigration, Jason Kenney, and in 2018, the Liberal minister of immigration, refugees and citizenship, Ahmed Hussen.
-113
+133